The Business Risk of Every Technical Departure

 What this means for how you lead

-If you’re regularly losing knowledge when people leave, the issue isn’t the departing engineer.
+And if you’re regularly losing knowledge when people leave, the issue isn’t the departing engineer.
 It’s how the team has been run.
 The handover is just the moment it becomes visible.